paoloff/STAT542-Statistical-Learning/Projects/Project 1- Housing Prices in Ames/README.md

     - In the final 10x validation test, the root of mean squared error was 12.1 % for LR and 12.0 % for RT.

-## II.
-Linear Regression Model
+## 2. Linear Regression Model

 - For the regression model, we did several pre-processing steps to boost the performance.

-1. Feature Engineering
+- Feature Engineering

     - New Features and Removed Features